Art of Radiometric Dating

 Out-of-Asia Dilemma

 Archicebus_achilles Charles Darwin started the debate over where humans originated.
-In the 19th century, most evolution scientists believed humans originated in Asia – the out-of-Asia model.
-In the 6th edition of the Origin of Species (1872), while Darwin mentions “humans” ten times, he never discusses the origin of humans.
+In the 19th century, most evolution scientists believed that humans originated in Asia — a theory known as the Out-of-Asia model.
+In the 6th Edition of The Origin of Species (1872), while Darwin mentions “humans” ten times, he never discusses the origin of humans.

 Continue Reading